Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/opera-beta.md

-# OPERA
+# OPERA-BETA

- Opera - Fast and secure web browser (Stable version).
+ Opera - Fast and secure web browser (Beta version).

  This is the Unofficial AppImage built from the official deb package.